-Hunters wishing to be considered for population management hunts for Barbary sheep, bighorn sheep, deer, elk, ibex, javelina, oryx or pronghorn must select the fifth-choice option on the draw application for the appropriate species.
+Hunters wishing to be considered for population management hunts for Barbary sheep, bighorn sheep, deer, elk, ibex, javelina, oryx or pronghorn must select the fifth-choice option on their draw application for the appropriate species.
 Hunters cannot be added to the list after the public draw deadline.
-Applications must
+Applications must be completed online or by telephone by March 19 before 5 p.m.